 It was recently argued (Schlenker to appear a, b) that co-speech gestures trigger presuppositions that are conditionalized on the meaning of the spoken words they modify.
-To illustrate, the co-speech gesture UP in (5) definitely does not trigger the simple presupposition that some lifting will in fact take place, but rather the conditionalized presupposition or 'cosupposition' that if Mary helps her son, lifting will be involved.
+To illustrate, the co-speech gesture UP in (8) definitely does not trigger the simple presupposition that some lifting will in fact take place, but rather the cosupposition that if Mary helps her son, lifting will be involved.